 To select all objects on a specific layer, hold down Alt (Windows) or Option (Mac OS) as you click a layer in the Layers panel.

-To move or copy objects to another layer, use the Selection tool to select one or more objects on a document page or master.
+To move or copy objects to another layer, use the Selection tool to select one or more objects on a document page or parent.
 In the Layers panel, drag the colored dot on the right side of the layer list to move the selected objects to the other layer.